igoryuzo/miniapp-scaffold/README.md

 ### Database Setup

-In your Supabase project, create the following tables:
+In your Supabase project, create the following tables by going to the **SQL Editor** in your Supabase dashboard and executing the following SQL commands:

+1. Go to your Supabase project dashboard
+2. Click on "SQL Editor" in the left sidebar
+3. Create a "New Query"
+4. Paste the SQL below and click "Run"

 #### 1. `users` table